 1. Content of the Bidder's Commercial Proposal

-The price quotes shall be specified in US dollars including the VAT (18%) and customs duty (1%) for the imported equipment.
+The price quotes shall be specified in US dollars including the VAT (18%) and customs duty (1%) for the imported equipment, where relevant.
 The financial proposal should clearly provide costs for the PCB Disposal System

 In the financial proposal, the bidder shall provide information regarding costs and delivery timeframes as given in the Table 18 of the “Financial Offer”.